ArthurSonzogni/chromiumos-platform2/diagnostics/docs/diag-routines-for-oems.md

 - `failed_manufacturer_id` (Type: string): The first half of the Bluetooth address, which is reported when `is_address_valid` is false and the address can be parsed successfully.
+- `connect_error` (Type: string): The error code from Bluetooth service, which is reported when the routine fails to create baseband connection.
+E.g.
+  `org.bluez.Error.NotReady`.
+- `pair_error` (Type: string): The error code from Bluetooth service, which is reported when the routine fails to finish pairing.
+E.g.
+  `org.bluez.Error.AuthenticationFailed`.

 Errors: